scikit-learn-contrib/hiclass/README.md

 ## Step-by-step walk-through

-A step-by-step walk-through is available on our interactive notebook hosted on [Google Colab](https://colab.research.google.com/drive/1Idzht9dNoB85pjc9gOL24t9ksrXZEA-9?usp=sharing).
+A step-by-step walk-through is available on our documentation hosted on [Read the Docs](https://hiclass.readthedocs.io/en/latest/index.html).

-This will guide you through the process of installing hiclass with conda, training and predicting a small dataset.
+This will guide you through the process of installing hiclass within a virtual environment, training, predicting, persisting models and much more.

 ## API documentation